-As 2019 heads towards the half-way point, here's a round up of the biggest TV moments of the year to date based on official consolidated catch up figures.
+As 2019 heads past the half-way point, here's a round up of the biggest TV moments of the year to date based on official consolidated catch up figures.

 And currently it's a close battle for the top spot between BBC One's Line Of Duty and ITV's Britain's Got Talent.

-The rest of the top ten sees ITV taking a slight lead over the BBC with six of the most watched programmes to date.
+The current top ten sees ITV and BBC each recording five of the most watched programmes to date.

-New dramas from ITV Manhunt, Cleaning Up and Cheat have all posted big numbers, together with soap staple Coronation Street as well as returning series Vera.
+New dramas from ITV Manhunt, Cleaning Up and Cheat have all posted big numbers, together with soap staple Coronation Street.

 For BBC One, Call The Midwife, Death In Paradise and Luther join Line Of Duty in the top ten as well as England's semi-final Women's World Cup football match against United States.